diegob1212/BIManalyst_g_24/A3/README.md

 The tool prints a detailed wall-by-wall summary in the terminal, listing:

-Wall name
+- Wall name

-Thickness (mm)
+- Thickness (mm)

-Concrete class or “NOT CONCRETE”
+- Concrete class or “NOT CONCRETE”

-Compliance status (PASS / FAIL / UNKNOWN)
+- Compliance status (PASS / FAIL / UNKNOWN)

-Reason for classification
+- Reason for classification

-At the end, it provides a summary table of:
+- At the end, it provides a summary table of:

-Total number of checked walls
+- Total number of checked walls

-Number of passing walls
+- Number of passing walls

-Number of failing walls
+- Number of failing walls

-Number of walls with unknown results
+- Number of walls with unknown results

-Assumptions for wind calculation: doesn't apply to our project
+**Assumptions for wind calculation**: doesn't apply to our project

-Assumptions regarding the model (IFC-file):
+**Assumptions regarding the model (IFC-file)**:

 Our code assumes that the walls information is detailed.
 The model needs to find the information about load bearing and interior or not.
 If it is not specifiy the code will simply class the walls as unknowns.